 this day have I begotten thee.
 Ask of me,

 and I shall give thee the nations for thine inheritance.

 (13) The Messianic View

 The rabbis failed to recognize one other possibility -- that the Messiah was to atone for the sins of the people first and then return as the Exalted One to establish his Kingdom.
 This view, of course. inevitably leads to Yeshua(Jesus) as the Messiah, a truth that escaped the rabbis of past and present.
 Supported by the Tanakh. this view resolves the dilemma faced by most Talmudic rabbis.

 The rabbis strove to resolve the two distinct threads of prophecies in the Tanakh.
 As a man standing afar off looking at two mountain peaks in direct line, they were unable to discern the "time gulf" that existed between those peaks.
 With the hindsight of a quarterback, and the additional revelation of the Brit Hadasha (New Covenant) the theory which best resolves the paradox is that one Messiah was to come in two different eras for two distinct purposes.
 He was to come first as the Suffering Savior to atone for the sins of the people and to bring peace to those who repented and received the atonement in faith.
 He is to come next as the Exalted King to reign judgment upon the unjust and to establish his Messianic Kingdom forever.
 With this model in mind, it is appropriate to begin to identify this Messiah promised to Eve, in the beginning.

-The Rabbis Know About The Messiah by Rachmiel
+What The Rabbis Know About the Messiah by Rachmiel Frydland